Sam Hoskins: Yeovil Town

 Hoskins joined newly promoted Championship club Yeovil Town on a two-year deal on 26 June 2013.
 On 3 August 2013, Hoskins made his debut as a second-half substitute in Yeovil's 1–0 victory over Millwall.

 On 19 September 2014, Hoskins joined Conference Premier side Barnet on a short-term loan deal.
 He made his debut the following day in a 5–0 win over Altrincham, replacing John Akinde, who had already scored a hat-trick, Hoskins scored Barnet's fifth with his first touch to round off the victory.
 Following the return to fitness of Barnet striker, Charlie MacDonald, Hoskins returned to Yeovil on 27 October 2014 after making seven appearances and scoring twice for Barnet.

 On 13 December 2014, Hoskins scored his first Yeovil goal in a 4–0 win over Oldham Athletic.

 Hoskins was released by Yeovil at the end of the 2014–15 season following their relegation to League Two.

 Northampton Town

 On 1 August 2015, Hoskins signed for Northampton Town on a one-year contract.
 He scored his first league goal for the club in the 1–0 win over Oxford United in Football League Two on 12 September 2015, with his second goal following the week after, away at Morecambe.
-Hoskins signed a new two and a half year contract on 26 February 2016.
+Hoskins signed a new two-and-a-half-year contract on 26 February 2016.
+On 29 June 2020, Hoskins started in the 2020 League Two play-off final at Wembley Stadium and scored the Cobblers' third goal as Northampton won 4–0 against Exeter City to win promotion to League One.

 Hoskins won the League Two Player of the Month award for August 2022 after scoring five goals during the month.
+On 25 March 2023, Hoskins scored his 20th league goal of the season in a win against Doncaster Rovers, becoming the first Northampton player to score 20 league goals in a season since 1986–87.
+On 23 April 2023, Hoskins won the EFL League Two Player of the Season for the 2022–23 season.
+He was also named as the Cobblers' Player of the Season.
+He scored the only goal of the game as Northampton defeated Tranmere Rovers on the final day of the 2022–23 season, securing Northampton's third-place finish and automatic promotion back to League One.
+Hoskins was named in the League Two PFA Team of the Year for the 2022–23 season.
+On 30 August 2023, Hoskins signed a new contract with Northampton, committing him with the club until 2026.
+Hoskins won the League One Player of the Month award for November 2023 after scoring three goals during the month.

+On 4 January 2025, Hoskins made his 400th appearance for the Cobblers (only the 4th player in the club's history to do so) in all competitions against Burton Albion.
+He marked the occasion by scoring his 92nd goal for the club in the 86th minute to win the game.